-- 1. Background of the project
+[N DEX page

-- 2. Cambodian SME context
+1. Background of the project 2

-- 3. Overview of the mission of August 2011
+2. Cambodian SME context 3

-- 4. Establishment of an IP Consultation Desk for SMEs
+3. Establishment of an IP Consultation Desk for SMEs 5

-- A. Introduction
+A. Introduction 5

-- B. Concept and advisory functions
+B. Concept and advisory functions 6

-- C. Outreach functions
+C. Outreach functions 12

-- D. Other functions
+D. Other functions 16

-- E. Structure and Governance issues
+E. Governance issues 19

-- 5. List of Recommendations
+4. List of Recommendations on capacity building 23